Submissions

 Features of Dermatology Online Journal

-• Original Article: Original in-depth clinical and investigative laboratory research articles.
+• Original Article: Original in-depth clinical or translational research articles

 Pre-submission instructions

-All Case Reports, Presentations, and Photo Vignettes require both clinical and histology images.
+All Case Reports and Photo Vignettes require clinical images and histology images are highly encouraged.
+If no histology images are available, you must provide a brief explanation as to why in the cover letter.
 Please be sure that images are not blurry and are large enough to clearly see the condition.
 Submissions may be rejected without full review for poor quality images.
-Images should be in good focus and submitted in JPEG format of file size approximately 1MB.
+Images should be in good focus and submitted in JPEG or TIFF format of file size approximately 1MB.
 Images may include a scale bar.
+Figures with sub panels must be submitted as individual files clearly labeled and may NOT contain superimposed panel labels (A, B, C, etc.).

 See discussion regarding patient consent below.
 Upload the completed Submission Checklist and check that it is the correct version.